inet-framework/inet-tutorials/configurator/doc/step5.md

 The automatic configuration can configure routes properly, but sometimes the user might want to manually override some of the routes.
 This step consists of two parts:

-- In the <strong>A</strong> part we will override the routes to just one specific host
+- In the **A** part we will override the routes to just one specific host
-- In the <strong>B</strong> part we will override routes to a set of hosts
+- In the **B** part we will override routes to a set of hosts

 ## Part A - Overriding routes to a specific host